CPJKU/madmom/README.rst

 The package has a very simple structure, divided into the following folders:

 `/bin <bin>`_
-  this folder includes example script files (i.e. executable algorithms) `/madmom <madmom>`_ the actual Python package
+  this folder includes example programs (i.e. executable algorithms) `/madmom <madmom>`_ the actual Python package
 `/madmom/audio <madmom/audio>`_